danielsqli/reindenter/README.md

-This is an app that will reindent code blocks
+This is an app that will reformat code

 ## Current Options

 Can set to use either tabs or spaces, and how many to use per indent

 ## Features
-Will remove excess indents, and add them when necessary.

-## Requirements

-The app assumes that the language used uses `{}` to separate code, and that extra whitespace is ignored
+Will add newlines and indents wherever necessary, as long as the code is in a c-style syntax

 ## Usage

-App can be used with the UI at reindenter.vercel.app or with a POST request to reindenter.vercel.app/api/indent
+App can be used with the web app at reindenter.vercel.app or with a POST request to https://reindenter.vercel.app/api/indent

-The body must be in form
+The body must be in the form

 ```
 {